K^*(BG) rings for groups $G=G_{38},...,G_{41}$ of order 32: Introduction and Statements

-The finite group $G$ is called to be good \cite{HKR} if Morava $K$-theory $K(s)^*(BG)$ is evenly generated by transferred Euler classes.
-Even if the additive structure is calculated the multiplicative structure is still delicate task.
-Moreover the multiplicative structure is not always determined by representation theory, or $G$ has not exact Chern approximation in the terminology of Strickland.
-Also the presentation of $K(s)^*(BG)$ in terms of formal group law and splitting principle is not always convenient.
-Here we will consider four groups $G=G_{38}-G_{41}$ of order 32 from the Hall-Senior list.
-It is proved in \cite{SCH1} that $K(s)^*(BG)$ is evenly generated and for $s=2$ is generated by transferred Chern characteristic classes.
-See \cite{SCH1} also for the detailed discussion of the ring structures for all other groups of order 32 already covered by literature.
-For the generating relations we use the formula for transferred Chern classes \cite{BP} and follow certain plan proved to be sufficient for 2-groups $D$,$SD$,$QD$, $Q$ \cite{BV}.
+A finite group $G$ is said to be good \cite{HKR} if $K(s)^*(BG)$ is generated as a $K(s)^*$-module by transfers of Euler classes of complex representations.
+Special effort was needed to find an example of a group not good in this sense \cite{K}.
+For the additive structure, the principal calculational tool is the Atiyah-Hirzebruch spectral sequence \cite{BU1,BU2} and the Serre SS \cite{K}.
+Even if the additive structure is calculated, the multiplicative structure is still a delicate task.
+It is not always determined by representation theory, i.e., $G$ does not have exact Chern approximation in the terminology of Strickland \cite{ST}.
+Also the presentation of $K(s)^*(BG)$ in terms of the formal group law and splitting principle \cite{KA} is not always convenient.
+This clearly indicates that the part of the relations which can be derived from the properties of the transfer should play decisive role in determining the whole ring structure.